Perturb/AS3-RotMG/README.md

 LazyClient: Completely re-started but maintained similar functionality.
 The current version is very incomplete

-Vanilla: Started from a fresh x27.0.1 client and only fixed a few visual bugs
+Vanilla: Fresh x28.0.1 client, no cleaning or bugs fixed